 INTRODUCTION

-The dispute underlying this Complaint is based on Defendant’s failure to reflect on the accounts of certain direct access customers amounts of unpaid PX credits owing.
+The dispute underlying this Complaint is based on Defendant’s failure to reflect on the accounts of certain direct access customers amounts of unpaid credits owing.
 Through this Complaint, Complainants seek to have those credit balances reinstated on those accounts.

 II.